vonglasow/atoum-documentation/source/en/annotations/annotation-php.inc.rst

       // test content
    }

-Will skip the test if the PHP version is greater equal to 5.4
+Will skip the test if the PHP version is greater or equal to 5.4

 .. code-block:: shell